July 17, 2026

 Retaliation after disengagement

 After she stopped attending, Esperanza confronted Cameron publicly inside the church.
-The encounter occurred near the area where choir members line up to sing before services.
-Esperanza raised her voice and demanded that Cameron speak with her, addressing her in a manner more consistent with parental authority than peer relationship, treating her like she was disciplining a child.
+The encounter occurred near the doorway to the area where choir members line up to sing before services.
+Esperanza raised her voice and demanded that Cameron speak with her, addressing her in a manner more consistent with parental authority than peer relationship, treating her like she was disciplining a child, humiliating her in public in the Stonebriar Church lobby.

 Cameron declined further involvement, stating that she no longer wished to attend the Bible study.